jpratt2/CucumberTemplateJava/README.md

 It is not necessary to use quotation marks to denote strings in these Gherkin statements.

-See locators.feature for a working example.
+See src/test/resources/locators.feature for a working example.
 Additional tests are in src/other/selfTest.

-Selenide offers compound locators such as
+Selenide offers the ability to chain locator code.
+For example:

     $("#divMain").$("button")